-German dieselgate trial begins without ex-VW boss Martin Winterkorn | DW | 16.09.2021
+German Dieselgate trial begins without ex-VW boss Martin Winterkorn | DW | 16.09.2021

 German auto expert Ferdinand Dudenhöffer, however, expects that Winterkorn's role will be "at the center" of unraveling the scandal.
 The director of the Center Automotive Research think tank in Duisburg-Essen, Germany, told DW that he hoped prosecutors would be successful in their bid to hold Winterkorn responsible for what happened.

-The ex-VW boss was known as a technology afficionado and often demanded swift solutions to daunting problems
+The ex-VW boss is known as a technology afficionado and often wanted fast solutions to daunting problems

 The charges leveled against the defendants include organized commercial fraud and tax evasion.
 The grounds for the charges are that thousands of former VW customers were able to claim tax credits in Germany for the vehicles' alleged low emission levels.
 In Germany, organized fraud can be punished with up to 10 years in jail.